 #2: Choose God’s will over your own–as individuals and as a couple

-There will be a lot of tough choices to make, but you have to be firm that you will choose God’s will over your own.
+If you really want to put God in the center of your relationship, take note of this: There will be a lot of tough choices to make, but you have to be firm that you will choose God’s will over your own.
+The key is really letting God guide your relationship!
 This will apply across various aspects of life — be it with your career, your family, your ministry, your finances, your friendships, and your relationship itself.

 - When quarreling, avoid the temptation to go on social media.
 Go on your knees in prayer and seek wisdom from God’s Word.

 - Give back to God as your form of thanksgiving (tithe!)